aio-libs/aiohttp/docs/web_quickstart.rst

 trivial.

 .. note::
-   You can get a powerfull aiohttp template by running one command.
+   You can get a powerful aiohttp template by running one command.
    To do this, simply use our `boilerplate for quick start with aiohttp
    <https://create-aio-app.readthedocs.io/pages/aiohttp_quick_start.html>`_.